simonjones49/mi-shell/README.md

 - [Quickshell](https://quickshell.outfoxxed.me/) + Qt 6
 - niri
+- swww
 - swayidle
+- swaylock
-- awww
+- wayland-idle-inhibitor

 optional, depending on which modules you use:

 - `brightnessctl` — for brightness display and control in the bar and OSD
 - `nmcli` — for wifi network info from the tray
 - `/sys/class/power_supply/` — for battery info (standard on most laptops)
-- `swww` — for the wallpaper manager
+- nerd-fonts
 - blueman - bluetooth control
 - khal - Calendar app
 - Vdirsyncer - to sync the calendar data

+Thanks to https://github.com/doannc2212/quickshell-config for the initial inspiration.